 Another reason would be because you are very likely to combine visiting Pompeii with some other attractive destination in the Bay of Naples like Sorrento or even Capri.

 Unless you are an avid history scholar or an archaeologist, on that day you will want to add something else to looking at Pompeii ruins.
 You can read about your options in our article A cruiser's day at the lost city of Pompeii.

 As you walk through the big Naples cruise terminal building you will find yourself at the parking lot that connects the cruise dock area with road that runs along the Naples coastline.
 The city of Naples is practically just across the road.

 As you step into the parking lot, you will be surrendered by the local taxi drivers looking to take you for a day trip to Sorrento Italy, Pompeii, Amalfi or Positano.

 If you are looking for a taxi to take you to the Naples train station you won't find one here.
 These taxis are only interested in taking you for private tours.

 What you will want to do is walk for 2-4 minutes until you reach the main road on the other side of the parking lot and catch one of the regular taxis often parked in line there.

 If you're in a hurry to catch an early train, taking a taxi to the train station is a good idea.
 It will cost you approx. €10.
-Tell the taxi driver to take you to the Piazza Garibaldi Train station.
-This is actually the same station as the Naples Centrale Station but it's a different entrance.
+Tell the taxi driver to take you to Piazza Garibaldi Train station.
+This little station is attached to the Naples Centrale Station but it's accessed through a different entrance.

-For the departure locality (Da) choose Napoli Garibaldi (Stazione Centrale) and for the arrival locality (A) Pompaii Scavi.
+For the departure locality (Da) choose Napoli Garibaldi (Stazione Centrale) and for the arrival locality (A) Pompeii Scavi.